Why the initials and what are they for?

 What about novels?
 Do you outline?

-never. and not by choice.
+Never.
+And not by choice.
 I start novels with a broad idea and character in action.
 Generally by the time I’ve written through to the end of the novel, I end up cutting the original “beginning.”
 A lot of my work consists of cutting.
+Most of it, actually.

 Do you have a favorite editor?